How Children Learn Bravery in an Age of Overprotection

 Lenore, who was then a columnist for the New York Sun, wrote a column about it.
 Within hours after the column appeared some in the media had labeled her as "America's Worst Mom."
 In a rare show of unity, all of the women on ABC's The View soundly condemned her decision.
 The more polite of the other fourth-grade moms at the playground said, according to Lenore, things like, "Well, that's fine, and I'll let my son do that too.... when he's in college."
 Lenore used this incident as a trigger to write a wonderfully funny book entitled Free Range Kids, in which she diminishes parental fears by showing how ridiculous so many of them are.

-Now, I don't mean to one-up Lenore—whom I got to know and admire at a conference where we both spoke—in the America's worst parent department, BUT....
+Now, I don't mean to one-up Lenore—whom I admire greatly and with whom I now collaborate—in the Amergica's worst parent department, BUT ...
 My son, at age 13, went to London for two weeks by himself.
 That was back in 1982, when it was easier to be a trustful parent than in 2008 or today.
 He had approached his mom and me in the spring, when he was still 12, with this request.
 He would earn all the money for the trip himself, so we couldn't use money as an excuse to stop him.
 He would plan the whole trip himself—in fact, he had already planned much of it.
 He wanted to prove to himself that he could organize and do something this complicated without adult help.
 He also wanted to see certain castles and museum treasures, which he had been reading about and were prominent in the Dungeons and Dragons games he played.
 He had never been abroad.
 Neither, for that matter, had his mom or I.

 We hesitated about saying yes, "not because of your age," we explained, "but because of your diabetes."
 He had (and still has) Type I diabetes.
 He had been testing his own sugar levels, giving himself insulin injections, and regulating his diet appropriately ever since his diabetes first appeared, at age 9.
 He was as good at all this as any adult diabetic I knew.
 Yet, it is dangerous for anyone with insulin-dependent diabetes to travel alone.
 There's always the risk of insulin-induced hypoglycemia, in which you lose judgment and even consciousness.
 What if that happened while he was away, in a strange place, and nobody helped him?